monomango-jamie/svelte-tuio/README.md

 tuioHandler.unregisterTouchZone('my-zone');
 ```

-**Note:** You must implement your own logic to check if touches are within zones and call the appropriate zone callbacks.

-**Note:** The library provides touch zone registration and storage, but you are responsible for implementing the hit detection logic and calling zone callbacks.
+**Note:** The library automatically handles hit detection.
+When a touch or tangible event occurs, the handler checks if it falls within any registered zone's bounds and calls the appropriate callbacks.

 ### `TangiblesManager`